superpeter55/superpeter55/README.md

   ### Description

-  This is an interactive chess game that is playable at the command line of a terminal.
+  An interactive chess game that is playable at the command line of a terminal.
 Simply run the chess.py file linked below in a terminal to play.
-This application was developed using best practices in Object Oriented Programming.
-Another neat feature of this project is a menu system that has 4 options for the user to choose.
+Development was executed using best practices in Object Oriented Programming.

+  The game features a menu system that has 4 options for the user to choose.
 Option 1 is to begin a game of chess.
-Option 2 brings up a URL to the rules of chess wikipedia page if you are unfamiliar with chess.
-Option 3 brings up instructions on how to make moves in this app game and option 4 exits the app.
-An example of what the board looks like in a terminal is shown below.
-The pieces are represented by abbreviations outlined in [this](https://github.com/superpeter55/superpeter55/blob/main/Projects/chess/Piece%20Keys.txt) file.
+Option 2 brings up a URL to the rules of chess wikipedia page.
+Option 3 brings up instructions on how to make moves and option 4 exits the app.
+The game pieces are represented by abbreviations outlined in [this](https://github.com/superpeter55/superpeter55/blob/main/Projects/chess/Piece%20Keys.txt) file.
 Feel free to download the chess.py file and play!

   <img src="https://github.com/superpeter55/superpeter55/blob/main/Projects/chess/example%20image.PNG" />